alexjoverm/v-lazy-image/README.md

 </template>
 ```

+[@jmperezperez](https://twitter.com/jmperezperez) has written about the [progressive loading technique](https://jmperezperez.com/more-progressive-image-loading/) on his blog, in case you want a deeper explanation.

 ## API

 Aside from the following API, you can pass any img attribute, such as `alt`, and they'll be added to the rendered `<img>` tag.